-Spring ISD's ratio of long-term liabilities to total assets was 0.60, receiving the maximum of 10 points based on the new determination of points scale:
+Spring ISD's ratio of long-term liabilities to total assets was 0.76, which earned the district 6 points based on the determination of points scale:

 9. Did the school district's general fund revenues equal or exceed expenditures (excluding facilities acquisition and construction)?
 If not, was the school district's number of days of cash on hand greater than or equal to 60 days?